cannonrobot/Balance_Car_STM32/README.md

 ##Introduction

-This application is used for controlling balance car
+This application is used for controlling balance car, ON distance measurement, NO obstacle avoidance